billc0sta/Hashmap-C/README.md

 ```
 ### Iterators
 ```
--> hashmap_iterator // creates and returns an iterator pointer (doesn't need to be freed) -> hashmap_next     // advances the allocator and fills the key and value parameters -> hashmap_scan     // applies a callback function for each key/value pair;
+-> hashmap_next     // advances the allocator and fills the key and value parameters -> hashmap_scan     // applies a callback function for each key/value pair;
 ```